tytydraco/yessleep/out/The_Crystal_Lake_Cabin_Part_1.md

 The tunnel narrowed and I slowly became encased in the dirt around me.
 I was barely able to move my arms and legs enough to maneuver the increasingly damp dirt until the soil condensed and hardened around my body.
 I tried to scream as dirt and rock filled my lungs.

 I laid there, imprisoned in an ever hardening coffin of dirt, until a crack formed above me.
 Was I free?
 Did I reach the surface?
 I watched as a soft purple glow filtered through the dirt and the soil around me melted away as if the light shining through was cleansing me.
 I was free.

 Suddenly, the world turned upside down and I was falling through the crack that was once above me.
 I crashed into the rock below me, expelling the dirt from my lungs.
 I was laying in a vast cavern lined in purple gems.
 I reached out to grab one.

 I awoke.

 I wanted to find out what she lost.

 &#x200B;

 \*\*\*

 &#x200B;

-October 5th, 1922
+**October 5th, 1922**

 Edgar is becoming angrier every day.
 He has not tried to understand.
 He told me he would sell my tools and destroy my garden if I did not stop.
 He just does not understand what was lost!
 I thought maybe he would understand if I told him about it but he only became angrier.
 This is why I had to hide it.
 No one will understand.

 &#x200B;

-October 6th, 1922
+**October 6th, 1922**

 Poor Edgar.
 I told him that I would not stop gardening.
 I *have* to find it.
 He does not understand.
 I *have* to find it.
 I can not stop until I find it.
 Why will he not listen?
 Why will he not understand?

 He came home from the dam tonight.
 He was angrier than I have ever seen him.
 He tried to stop me.
 He took my shovel.
 My dear shovel!
 He tried to take me away from here but this is where I belong.
 I belong with my garden.
 It needs me.

 If only he did not try to stop me.
 We were so happy and now he is gone.
 He would not stop and so I had to stop him.
 I did not have any other choice… I have to find it.
 I have to find it.
 I have to find it.
 I *have* to find it.

 &#x200B;

 \*\*\*

 &#x200B;